Getting a commercial lawn care or landscaping account means one thing: big money.

 If you don’t know exactly how much it time it takes to maintain a property, you will lose money on your services.

 The commercial world is focused on “the bottom line.”
 They will try to skim you.
-They will only care about how much it costs… unless you can sell them better services.
+Businesses only care about the price…

 - Show them the value of a great-looking property.
 Be visual with your descriptions: “What if your lawns were emerald green, and your sidewalks sparkled in the sun?
 Would this make your customers more likely to buy here?”